redhat-cip/dci-rhel-agent/README.md

   fqdn: my.host.example.com
 ```

-#### Using hardware requirements
+##### Or option B: Using hardware requirements

-This will return the first server available that match the hardware requirement.
+This will return the first server available that matches the hardware requirement.

 ```
 hostRequires: